coyotespike/coyotespike.github.io/_posts/2016-08-14-RelativizingtheSingularity.md

 By that time, Kuhn and Popper and others had enough historical data to begin to think about the process of scientific revolutions.
-These worldview-shattering, humanity-shattering scientific discoveries were to be somewhat&#x2026; expected.
+These worldview-shattering, humanity-altering scientific discoveries were to be somewhat&#x2026; expected.

 The scientific community in general became more adept at thinking about uncertainty in their theories.
 The vocabulary of *models* took over, a key change,